ni/nimi-python/docs/nidcpower/attributes.rst

 .. py:attribute:: output_enabled

     Specifies whether the output is enabled (VI_TRUE) or disabled (VI_FALSE).
-    Depending on the value you specify for the NIDCPOWER_ATTR_OUTPUT_FUNCTION attribute, you also must set the  voltage level or current level in addition to  enabling the output the niDCPower_Initiate function.
+    Depending on the value you specify for the :py:data:`nidcpower.Session.output_function` attribute, you also must set the  voltage level or current level in addition to  enabling the output the :py:meth:`nidcpower.Session._initiate` function.
 Refer to the Programming States topic in the NI DC Power Supplies and SMUs Help for  more information about NI-DCPower programming states.
-    Default Value: The default value is VI_TRUE if you use the niDCPower_InitializeWithChannels function to open  the session.
+    Default Value: The default value is VI_TRUE if you use the :py:meth:`nidcpower.Session._initialize_with_channels` function to open  the session.
 Otherwise the default value is VI_FALSE, including when you use a calibration session or the deprecated programming model.